- How to add a countdown timer in email with Stripo

 Once you decide to announce a brand new product launch, you hold a presentation.
-Then, normally a few days/weeks later, you run a pre-order.
+Then, normally a few days/weeks later, you run a pre-order sale.
 And countdown timers in emails are a perfect way to inform the prospects about how soon this day will come.

-With this email, the Click-fill-A announced the day when the pre-order started.
+With this email, the Click-fill-A announced the day when the pre-order was about to start.
 It did not reveal all the features this new app was about to possess, but they mentioned once again they would let the customers know when the app would be there.

-Normally, the coupons are dedicated to a special event, be it a Black Friday, Birthday, or even President’s Day.
+Normally, coupons are dedicated to a special event, be it a St Valentine’s Day, Birthday, or even President’s Day.
 But the customers should be acknowledged how long the coupon will be active.